Interstate 587 (North Carolina): Route description

 I-587 begins at an interchange between I-95 and I-795 and US 264 southwest of Wilson.
 US 264 extends west to Raleigh, while the interchange marks the northern terminus of I-795.
 I-587, I-795, and US 264 travel east around southern Wilson.
 The concurrency with I-795 ends 4.4 mi east of I-95 at an interchange.
 At the interchange, I-795 turns south toward Goldsboro.
 Immediately following the I-795 interchange, I-587 and US 264 interchange with US 301 which provides access to the northern terminus of US 117.
 I-587 and US 264 continue east, looping around Wilson.
 The highways intersect NC 58 southeast of Wilson, which is followed by an S-curve in the freeway.

 An interchange with US 264 and US 264 Alternate follows the S-curve, marking the eastern end of the US 264 concurrency.
 I-587 continues east around the town of Saratoga.
 As it loops around Saratoga, I-587 is repositioned to the southeast, largely paralleling US 264.
 I-587 begins an easterly turn north of Walstonburg and interchanges with NC 91 and US 264, before completing the curve west of Farmville.
 As I-587 continues north around Farmville, it meets US 258 and US 258 Business (US 258 Bus.) at an interchange northwest of downtown.
 US 258 follows I-587 to the east for 2.8 mi before leaving the freeway at another interchange east of downtown Farmville.
 I-587 continues for another 6.6 mi through rural North Carolina before intersecting US 264 and NC 11 Byp. west of Greenville.
 The interchange marks the eastern terminus of I-587.
+The I-587/I-795 concurrency is one of only three 3-digit interstate concurrencies in the United States; the other two are I-785/I-840 concurrency near Greensboro, North Carolina and the I-271/I-480 concurrency in Ohio.

 The North Carolina Department of Transportation (NCDOT) measures average daily traffic volumes along many of the roadways it maintains.
 In 2016, average daily traffic volumes along I-587 varied from 18,000 vehicles per day west of exit 63 in Pitt County to 34,000 vehicles per day west of exit 43C in Wilson County.
 I-587 is included with the National Highway System, a network of highways in the US which serve strategic transportation facilities in its entirety.